Oscillometric Blood Pressure Monitor

 Allow users to focus on gradually increasing the finger's pressure, not manipulating ball displacement.

-____ Sprint II ____
+2nd Sprint

 Objective